BLB Solicitors

 • common areas.

-This allows an individual (a “unit holder”) to own the freehold of their flat.
-The freehold ownership of the common areas such as the actual structure of the building, corridors, stairs, entrance hall, and any garden or car park, is vested in a ‘commonhold association’, a company limited by guarantee.
+This allows an individual (a ‘unit holder’) to own the freehold of their flat.
+The freehold ownership of the common areas vests in a ‘commonhold association’, a company limited by guarantee.
+Common areas include the actual structure of the building, corridors, stairs, entrance hall, and any garden or car park.
 Membership of the commonhold association is limited to the unit holders, all of whom are entitled to membership.
 Unit holders each contribute a proportion of the cost of insuring the building and managing, maintaining and repairing the common areas.

-Surprisingly, despite the fanfare that greeted its introduction almost 20 years ago, commonhold has struggled to gain any real traction at all, with fewer than 20 schemes and only around 150 commonhold units ever registered.
+Surprisingly, despite the fanfare greeting its introduction almost 20 years ago, commonhold has struggled to gain any real traction.
+In fact, with fewer than 20 schemes and only around 150 commonhold units were ever registered.

 Commonhold Council

-The launch of the new Commonhold Council follows an announcement in the Queen’s Speech which signalled the government’s intention to reform and modernise the housing system.
-Commonhold gives homeowners more freedom over decision-making than leasehold, and ultimately, they are in control of their building.
+The launch of the new Commonhold Council follows an announcement in the Queen’s Speech signalling the government’s intention to reform and modernise the housing system.
+Commonhold gives homeowners more freedom over decision-making than leasehold.
+And ultimately, they are in control of their building.

-To discuss a commonhold scheme, or commonhold conveyancing, please contact our commonhold solicitors on 01225 462871.
-Alternatively, you can email them or complete the Contact Form at the foot of this page.
+To discuss a commonhold scheme or commonhold conveyancing, please contact our commonhold solicitors team on 01225 462871.
+Alternatively, you can email us or complete the Contact Form below.

 Request a Call Back